Wolf Vostell: Tauromaquia

-Concrete, lead and gold
+Concrete, lead, and gold

-Since the early 1960s Wolf Vostell worked with concrete, which became a kind of distinctive feature of his works.
+From the early 1960s on Vostell worked with concrete, which became a kind of distinctive feature of his works.
 He created sculptures, like his car-concrete sculptures.
 He also processed the concrete liquid as a color for his paintings and drawings.
 He also painted with liquid concrete, acrylic paint and charcoal.
 In his paintings and drawings you can see many times drawn concrete blocks.
 Human bodies can often be recognized as angular concrete forms.
 In the 1980s and 1990s he worked with liquid lead.
 He poured liquid lead over his canvases, combining acrylic paint, liquid lead and liquid concrete.
 Wolf Vostell also worked with gold leaf, which he applied directly to the canvas.

 In his concrete car sculptures, such as Ruhender Verkehr/Stationary Traffic (1969) and Concrete Traffic (1970), Vostell foregrounded these art objects' relationship to the everyday.
 For Vostell, it was important that these concrete car sculptures be placed an urban setting among other, operational cars.
 Vostell spoke about de-familiarization provoked by unusual modes of encountering everyday objects: "I show that there are different realities...I take the TV, the same model that the public has at home, and I defamiliarize it, and this is conceivably shocking...
 The real disturbance is that their well-known objects, their spoon, their lipstick, their status symbols, their cars are used, and therein lies the content...
 It is (art)work with familiar objects that causes such disturbances in thinking, in consciousness."